mjftw/pluma-automation/README.md

 make test
 ```

-These do not require any hardware to be connected and should run on any system Linux system that supports Python3.
+These do not require any hardware to be connected and should run on any Linux system that supports Python3.

 ### Hardware specific tests